matrix-org/moodle-mod_matrix/README.md

 #### Database

-Select **MariaDB (native/mariadb)** as database driver, then use the folliwing configuration values:
+Select **MariaDB (native/mariadb)** as database driver, then use the following configuration values:

 | Configuration     | Value              |
 |-------------------|--------------------|